weniv/En_pythonbest20/src/pages/question13.md

 ## Explanation for Input and Output

-`[46, 26, 37, 32, 10]` and K = 30, 46, 37, and 32 can ride alone on a flight.
+When K is 30 and `[46, 26, 37, 32, 10]` is given , 46, 37, and 32 can ride alone on a flight.
 Since 10 and 26 sums up to more than 30, they can ride together on a flight.
 If the sum of two weights is less than 30, they must ride with another colleague.